shinjiikeda/python-sfor/README.md

 Simple failover resolver for Python

 this is experimental version.
-Yet, you should not use in large-scale service.
+yet, you should not use in large-scale service.